The Right Way To Tell Your Partner You Were Wrong

 Sufficed to say, the ability to admit that you’re wrong is important.
 It’s also freeing, as it helps you be more receptive to your partner and your partner to be more honest with you.
 That’s a good thing.
 Plus, it’s vital for the kids to hear you admit fault.
 Otherwise, they’ll think that’s not something they should do.

 So how do you get better at telling your partner you were wrong?
-Here are some suggestions to help.
+Here are some suggestions to keep in mind.

 So, lay down — and agree to — some rules.
 When someone admits being wrong, the other first acknowledges and appreciates the admission.
 Yes, this might be rough for you because it’s new and different, so you can say that what you need right now is for your partner to listen, not react, and, contrived as it sounds, you can even set up a code word to keep you on task.
 Sometimes it takes, “This is one of those toaster conversations,” as a reminder of what’s being done in the moment, he says.

-The Right Way to Say You Were Wrong
+2. Learn The Right Way To Say You Messed Up

 With the foundation in place, now you pick whatever “I was wrong” line feels right.
 While the initial “I screwed up” is a huge improvement over digging in and never conceding, Hindy says an even better move is to add in a compliment, something like, “I wish I could remember stuff like you,” to show appreciation for your spouse.